Garcia & Gonzales, P.C.

 Are you thinking about filing for bankruptcy to get out from under significant debt?
 If so – and if you’ve never filed for bankruptcy before, you’re going to probably run across or hear some common bankruptcy terms that you may not be familiar with.
-Understanding these terms, however, can be important to knowing what to expect from the process and possibly even to assuaging your concerns about moving forward.
+Understanding these terms, however, can be important to know what to expect from the process and possibly even to assuage your concerns about moving forward.

 In this three-part blog series, we will present a bankruptcy glossary that clearly and simply defines some of the most important bankruptcy terms to know.
 If, instead, you are ready to receive professional advice pertaining to you and your financial situation, don’t hesitate to contact the experienced Denver metro area bankruptcy attorneys at Garcia & Gonzales, P.C.
 We are committed to helping you figure out and pursue your best debt relief options.

 - Automatic stay – A court order that is handed down as soon as someone files for bankruptcy.
 This order effectively stops all creditor communications and actions against a debtor.
 In particular, when the automatic stay takes effect, creditors can no longer pursue action to sue a debtor, repossess his assets, foreclose on his home, and/or garnish his wages.

 - Bankruptcy estate – The entirety of a person’s assets and equitable interests at the time (s)he files for bankruptcy.
 While a bankruptcy estate will include all of the property someone owns individually, it also generally includes jointly owned property.

 - Bankruptcy petition – The official document that is filed by a debtor with the court to initiate a bankruptcy case.
 While debtors themselves can file bankruptcy petitions for themselves, their creditors may also file these petitions on a debtor’s behalf (in involuntary bankruptcy).

 - Bankruptcy trustee – The court-appointed administrator who oversees an individual’s bankruptcy case.